-The most recent addition to the Park is building One Zero One - a £17 million, 80,000 sq ft new-build office and R&D building which opened in June 2008 and has already attracted Dutch electronics giant Philips and well-known software solutions company Citrix.
+Developments have included One Zero One – a £17 million, 80,000 sq ft new-build office and R&D building which opened in June 2008 and has already attracted Dutch electronics giant Philips and well-known software solutions company Citrix.

 The 1990s saw many changes in the Cambridge hi-tech and science park scene.
 The cluster of hi-tech companies in the Cambridge area grew to some 1200 companies employing around 35,000 people and demand for space increased.
 Incubators for start-ups were established elsewhere in Cambridge and the supply of venture capital in the UK and from locally established venture funds had increased dramatically.

-Napp building Fast growing internet and telecoms-related companies and the growth and success of a number of companies which had been at the Park for some years, altered the pattern of space occupation.
+Fast growing internet and telecoms-related companies and the growth and success of a number of companies which had been at the Park for some years, altered the pattern of space occupation.
 However towards the end of the 1990s the life sciences sector started to grow and become the dominant technology sector on the Park.

 There were now fewer but larger, better funded and more successful companies at the park and more of them were launched onto the UK Stock Exchange.
 A biotech venture capital fund, Merlin Ventures, opened an office on the Park.
 However, the origins of companies arriving were much the same as in the past: a mixture of spin-outs, developing new ventures from the Cambridge area and elsewhere in the UK, and UK subsidiaries of multinational companies.
-By December 1999, there were 64 companies at the Park employing some 4,000 people.
+By December wholesale nfl jerseys 1999, there were 64 companies at the Park employing some 4,000 people.

-By the early 80s, a mini-cluster of technologies and people had developed and this, plus the attractions of Cambridge as a centre for research, began to draw in more companies.
+By the early 80s, de a mini-cluster of technologies and people had developed and this, plus the attractions of Cambridge as a centre for research, began to draw in more companies.
 A period of strong growth followed and the Trinity Centre was opened in 1984 to provide a meeting place, meal facilities and conference rooms for the increasing number of people working at the park.
 More starter units and the Cambridge Innovation Centre were built to expand the range of accommodation available and a squash court was opened in 1986.

-Innovation Centre During the 80s, several venture capital companies opened offices on the park, including the regional office of 3i, the UK’s leading venture capital company.
+During the 80s, several venture capital companies opened offices on the park, including the regional office of 3i, the UK’s leading venture capital company.
 In the second half of the decade, University academics began to bring companies to the park, encouraged by its success and also because of the breaking in the mid-80s of BTG’s monopoly of intellectual property originating in UK universities.

 The Cambridge Science Park also began to accommodate spin-outs from existing tenant companies such as Cambridge Consultants, and saw the first collaborative venture formed by park companies – Qudos, which was founded by the University’s Microelectronics Laboratory (which was then located at the park), Prelude Technology Investments and Cambridge Consultants.

-Outline planning permission was granted in October 1971 and the first company, Laser-Scan, moved onto the site in Autumn 1973 following clearance and landscaping of the derelict area, conversion of the old gravel pit dug for wartime concrete standings into a lake and construction of the first stretch of road.
+Outline planning permission was granted in October 1971 and the first company, Laser-Scan, moved onto the site in Autumn 1973 following clearance and landscaping of the derelict area, conversion of the old gravel pit dug for wartime concrete standings into a lake and Wholesale Jerseys construction of the first stretch of road.

 The Science Park Story